frojoe12/sass-test-project/README.md

 # sass-test-project

-test playground for sass commands and setup
+# A test playground for SASS commands

-run

 to install packages cd into 'sass-test-project' and run command 'npm install'